The Small Business Growth Blog

 Perhaps you run or operate a charity, café or bar, or music venue, and this scheme can potentially help you with relief.

-For charities the relief comes in two forms.
 It’s either mandatory or discretionary.

 Unfortunately, in the retail, leisure and Hospitality sectors, the business Rates Relief scheme that offered 40% relief on small business rates, finishes at the end of March 2026.